Panda315/C/README.md

 # Perfect_Number
 Perfect Number is a positive integer that is equal to the sum of its proper divisors .
 For example 6, 28, 496 and so on.

+# Strong_Number
+Strong number is a special number whose sum of the factorial of digits is equal to the original number.
+For Example: 145 is strong number.